sigmdel/domoticz_button/README.md

 When changes to the configuration are done in this fashion, they are saved in the ESP8266 flash memory so that the modified version of the configuration will be used after a reboot.

 Be aware that the complete configuration file is processed by the JSON parser at once.
 So any formatting error in the configuration file will result in no changes being made to the configuration even if the error is only an extra comma in the last key-value pair or after the last } bracket.
 There are many JSON validators on the Web that can be used to verify the file.

-**While fields for the MQTT user and password are in place, secure connections for MQTT messages is not yet implemented.**

 <div id="licence" />